Monster of Florence: Satanic cult

 In 2001, Giuttari, by now chief inspector for the police unit GIDES (Gruppo Investigativo Delitti Seriali, Investigative Group for Serial Crimes), announced that the crimes were connected to a satanic cult allegedly active in the Florence area.
 In his testimony, Lotti had spoken of a doctor who had hired Pacciani to commit the murders and collect the genitalia of the women for use in rituals.
 Giuttari justified this partly on the discovery of a pyramidal stone near a villa where Pacciani had been employed.
 The stone, Giuttari suggested, was indicative of cult activity.
 Critics, such as Spezi, found this idea laughable, given that such stones are commonly used as doorstops in the surrounding area.
 The villa was searched but nothing was found.
 The acquaintances of Pacciani and Vanni during the years of the murders fueled a line of investigation into possible esoteric motives and rites linked to satanism underlying the crimes.
-In particular, Pacciani and Vanni frequented Salvatore Indovino, a self-styled occultist and fortune teller originally from Catania, at a farmhouse located in the countryside of San Casciano, where according to local rumours orgies and rites took place.
+In particular, Pacciani and Vanni frequented Salvatore Indovino, a self-styled occultist and fortune teller originally from Catania, at a farmhouse located in the countryside of San Casciano, where according to testimonies, orgies and rites took place.
 During the searches carried out by the State Police at Pacciani's home, at least three books linked to black magic and Satanism were found.